Various Teaching Jobs Available Abroad

-International schools follow the internationally recognized curriculum of another country, British or American for example.
+International schools follow the internationally recognized curriculum of another country, the UK or USA, for example.
 These schools are the most formal, expensive, and usually, have the highest standards among all the school options.
 Salaries are fairly comparable at government, language, and all but the most revered public schools.
 However, international schools offer the best chances of a teacher doubling or tripling the average salary.

 Here teachers can expect to have the most rigorous schedule, extending the government school schedule by an hour or two per day.
 Lesson planning will be more meticulous along with student feedback.
 The teacher will be expected to meet with parents and discuss student progress.
 The teacher will work more closely with the students, will monitor and measure progress, participate in clubs and activities, etc.

 Academic calendars will generally follow those of the country the curriculum is based upon and holidays will follow accordingly.
 In addition to the best salaries, international schools also offer the best benefits packages.
 Such packages may cover all the costs of visas and work permits, accommodation, travel and relocation, health benefits, and spousal benefits.

 To work at an international school, a teacher should have a degree in education along with experience in their particular area of study.
 Advanced degrees from well-known universities will be an advantage.

 There are a lot of variables to consider and it's best to evaluate your qualifications, skills, experiences, and preferences to see how they match up with each type of school.
 A government school might offer the most immersive cultural experience while a language school could offer the best work-life balance.
 A private school gives you weekends off and quality working conditions while an international school offers the best salary and most career development.
 With a little planning, you are sure to find the right fit for you and have a great experience teaching abroad.

 For more information on TESOL certification, click here.